Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

     Vivado](#creating-a-platform-project-in-the-vitis-software-platform-with-an-xsa-from-vivado).

 16. Check the status of the CDMA transfer in the serial terminal.
-If the transfer is successful, the message \"DMA Transfer is Successful\" displays.
+If the transfer is successful, the message "DMA Transfer is Successful" displays.
 Otherwise, the serial terminal displays an error message.